SPS-L/pyeplan/docs/get_started/introduction.rst

 **Operation Planning**

 This module aims to minimise operation costs during a short-term planning horizon (i.e., one day, hourly) under operation related techno-economic constraints.
 This module can be used independently or synchronously with the investment planning module.
 Capabilities include adequacy analysis on-grid and off-grid, security analysis, and operation costs analysis.

+Since both investment and operation planning modules include various optimisation problems, the open-source, Python-based, optimisation modelling module `Pyomo <http://www.pyomo.org/>`_ is used with diverse abilities in formulating, solving, and analysing optimisation problems.
+Additionally, PyEPLAN can utilise a broad range of solvers both open-source and commercial as supported by Pyomo, to obtain the optimal solution in both investment and operation planning modules.

 What PyEPLAN uses under the hood
 ================================